dylangleason/bowling/README.md

     X,n,m - Strike plus two bonus rolls (Final Frame only) n,/,m - Spare plus two bonus rolls (Final Frame only

 ## Running the Program

-This program can be run via Python 3 directly if installed on your system, or can be run via Docker using the `Dockerfile`.
+The program can be run via Python 3, or via Docker after building an image with the supplied `Dockerfile`.

 ### Python

-The program can be run via Python thusly:
+To run the program via Python 3:

 ```
-python3 bowling.py
+python3 main.py
 ```

 ### Docker